faruk-stgz/torch/README.md

 NV	4.21501554864505
 VA	4.02382551521793

+The reason why Iowa leads the way is due to the fact that they were only reporting positive cases for the past 30 days.
+There was no movement in the number of Negative or inconclusive tests.

 3) The 7-day rolling average number of new cases per day for the last 30 days.
   -Author: Faruk Dziho